-A key witness: Corporate Jet Support
+Featured case study: Corporate Jet Support

 Corporate Jet Support (CJS) of Moonachie, NJ is a leading wholesale supplier of Gulfstream aircraft parts.
 Recently the company’s unmitigated success was creating a potentially debilitating problem in their storage warehouse.
-Simply put, says CJS owner, Chris Breitweiser, “We ran out of room.
+Simply put, says CJS owner Chris Breitweiser, “We ran out of room.
 We had grown out of our existing storage space and were forced to contemplate either moving or expanding our warehouse through expensive construction.”
-The problem, as it turned out, was not one of insufficient storage space – the available 10,000 square feet was more than adequate.
-The problem was a storage system that was not making the best use of the available space.
+The problem, as it turned out, was not one of insufficient storage space; the available 10,000 square feet was more than adequate.
+The problem was a storage system that was not making the best use of that available space.
 CJS was relying on antiquated, conventional shelving and pallets to store its wide range of fast-moving aircraft parts.

-The old industry standard way of storing these smaller items on shelves is to use a shelving bin, plastic box, or even worse, an open or semi-open cardboard box.
-The plastic boxes and shelving bins are not inexpensive.
+The old industry standard way of storing these smaller items on shelves is to use a shelving bin, plastic box, or worse, an open or semi-open cardboard box.
+The plastic boxes and shelving bins are also pretty expensive.
 In fact, 10 or 20 boxes can equal the cost of the shelving unit itself, doubling your storage equipment costs.
 The boxes and bins are also impractical in terms of seeing and accessing the items you’re storing.
-The standard industrial shelf is typically 87" high, with the top one or two shelves over a standing individual’s head.
-Therefore, seeing what is stored in the upper shelves is impossible without a ladder.
-And accessing the items is at best difficult, and at worst, dangerous – especially if you’re using the previously mentioned semi-opened cardboard boxes which can easily spill their contents from the upper shelf.
+The standard industrial shelf is typically 87" high with the top one or two shelves over a standing individual’s head.
+Therefore, seeing what is stored in the upper shelves is impossible without a ladder, and accessing the items is difficult and sometimes dangerous.
+If items are being stored in semi-opened containers, they can easily spill their contents from the upper shelf.

-When you can easily see your inventory right in front of you, as is the case with modular drawer storage, inventorying items becomes a much easier and more accurate task.
+Modular drawer storage lets you easily see your inventory right in front of you, so inventorying items becomes a much easier and more accurate task.
 On your shelf, items are going to get moved around, shifting away from assigned homes.
-Items are much more likely to get lost on shelves, which leads to wasted inventory and/or stock-outs.
-Within a highly organized modular drawer, each individual item has its own compartment and items are much less likely to get lost or mis-identified.
+Items are also much more likely to get lost on shelves, which leads to wasted inventory and/or stock-outs.
+Within a highly-organized modular drawer, each individual item has its own compartment and items are much less likely to get lost or misidentified.
 Also, as items can be viewed from the front of the drawer to the farthest back corners, visual accounting is easy.
 And order picking takes much less time, as well.

-Witness improved protection and security
+Improved protection and security